 Are there other ways to pay for tuition, besides receiving financial aid?

-Students entering kindergarten through 8th grade can apply for the Florida Tax Credit Scholarships, income-based scholarships, are offered by Step Up for Students Scholarship and AAA Scholarship Foundation.
+Students entering kindergarten through 8th grade can apply for the Florida Tax Credit Scholarships, which are income-based and offered by Step Up for Students Scholarship and AAA Scholarship Foundation.
 Please visit their websites for income eligibility and an online application.
-Grace also accepts the Hope Scholarship, the McKay Scholarship, and the Gardiner Scholarship.